Schools detection module algorithms

-This page covers schools detection algorithms applied to single beam, split beam, and dual beam data only.
-3D schools detection uses an entirely different schools detection algorithm.
+This page covers school detection algorithms applied to single beam, split beam, and dual beam data only.
+3D school detection uses an entirely different school detection algorithm.

-A restriction in the Schools detection module, requires that any single detected school spans a part of the echogram with constant vertical resolution (that is, the sample thickness remains unchanged over the interval of detection).
+A restriction in the School Detection module, requires that any single detected school spans a part of the echogram with constant vertical resolution (that is, the sample thickness remains unchanged over the interval of detection).
 If the sample thickness changes in the middle of a visible school, Echoview will generate one region for each range of pings with constant sample thickness.

 In some cases, such as for corrected lengths and thickness, there are restrictions on the size of regions to which the analysis variables can be sensibly calculated or other restrictions on the data resolution that the algorithms assume.

-Refer to the topic Using the Schools module for general comments and Notes about schools detection for notes on some limitations on the analysis variables that can be calculated for regions using the schools module.
+Refer to the topic Using the School Detection module for general comments and Notes about school detection for notes on some limitations on the analysis variables that can be calculated for regions using the School Detection module.
+The detection algorithm's candidate, linking and school criteria may be specified on the School page of the EV file Properties dialog box.
 Refer to the primary literature for more detail.

 Formulae for calculating region variables using SHAPES algorithms